How Remote Patient Monitoring for Home Health Improves Patient Outcomes

 Our systems enable Bluetooth and cloud-based integrations that keep data flowing securely.
 Care teams receive alerts on anomalies, allowing them to respond before symptoms escalate.

-We also integrate voice-based follow-ups using RPMCheck AI—a ready-to-deploy voice solution that makes automated check-in calls to patients using RPM devices.
+We also integrate voice-based follow-ups using our patient referral workflow RPMCheck AI—a ready-to-deploy voice solution that makes automated check-in calls to patients using RPM devices.
 This ensures care teams get timely vitals updates, even from patients who aren’t app-savvy.

 Billing and Compliance Built-In